UNFmontreal/Dcm2Bids/docs/get-started/install.md

 There are several ways to install dcm2bids.

+## Containers

+We provide a container image that includes both dcm2niix and dcm2bids as well as pydeface and the BIDS validator.
+You can install it using [Docker][docker] or [Apptainer/Singularity][apptainer].

+=== "Docker"

+    `docker pull unfmontreal/dcm2bids:latest`

+=== "Apptainer/Singularity"

+    `singularity pull dcm2bids_latest.sif docker://unfmontreal/dcm2bids:latest`

 ## Installing binary executables

 From dcm2bids>=3.0.0, we provide binaries for macOS, Windows and Linux